Close Up with Photographer Allan Tannenbaum

-Late in the fall of 1980 John Lennon and Yoko Ono—outfitted in leather jackets and berets—posed for a photograph in front of the Dakota Apartments where they lived.
-John’s arm is slung around Yoko’s waist as they lean into each other, completely at ease, and in love as ever.
-It had been five years since the couple had done any press, but with their Double Fantasy album set for release, they decided it was time to lift a corner of the veil.
+Late in the fall of 1980, John Lennon and Yoko Ono posed for a photograph in front of the Dakota Apartments where they lived.
+The couple had not done any press in five years, but with their Double Fantasy album set for release, they decided it was time to lift a corner of the veil.

 Allan Tannenbaum is the man behind the photograph, along with countless others that document New York’s storied past—predominantly the happenings in the downtown music and art scenes of the ’70s.
 Tannenbaum has photographed everyone from Jimi Hendrix and Patti Smith to Keith Haring and Andy Warhol, but it is his captures of the English singer, songwriter, and peace activist that remain among his most cherished.
 “I was very lucky to meet John Lennon in the mid-’70s,” says Tannenbaum down the line from his home in Tribeca, where he has lived for the past forty-plus years.
 “And when he and Yoko were coming out with the Double Fantasy album in 1980, I got to work with them very closely and very exclusively.
 That was special because I always loved John Lennon’s music from the early days with the Beatles through his New York City solo career.
 To get to meet him and hang out with him and work with him was something extraordinarily special.”